 Listen to this post

-Have you ever been stuck in whodunit limbo?
-Stuck in between two companies with no way out?
+Have you ever been stuck in whodunit limbo, wedged in between two companies with no way out?
 One company says their product no longer works because another company broke theirs.
 These days it’s usually a large company that breaks the product you’re using due to an API policy change.
 In the old days, it was two companies that refused to admit they were responsible for their software failures.
-What a counterproductive place to be and it’s not your fault.
+What a counterproductive place to be, and it’s not your fault.

 Software developers need to take full responsibility for the solutions they produce.
-It isn’t a user’s fault if you bet on the wrong API and now you’re unable to deliver working features.
-It’s untenable that users are constantly put in this position on a daily basis.
-I’ve been bitten by this in the past as a user and a developer.
+It isn’t a user’s fault if you bet on the wrong API, and now, you’re unable to deliver working features.
+It’s untenable that users are always put in this position daily.
+This position has bitten me in the past as a user and a developer.
 It’s not a fun place to be.

 Users shouldn’t be responsible for fixing your software problems.
-If your user is told to contact another company to fix a problem with your software you’ve failed miserably.
-It isn’t the user’s fault and there are no excuses.
+If your users need to contact another company to fix a problem with your software, you’ve failed miserably.
+It isn’t the user’s fault, and there are no excuses.
 Learn to design better systems that don’t introduce a single point of failure as a feature.

 - Don’t put all your eggs in one basket.
 If your software solely depends on one vendor’s API reconsider your design